jeffsim/typescript-gulp-sample/readme.md

 * Resource: [Splitting a gulpfile into multiple files](http://macr.ae/article/splitting-gulpfile-multiple-files.html)

 # The Project System
-**TODO: This section**
+The project system in this build environment supports a variety of self-contained projects as well as dependencies between them.

-### ProjectGroups and Projects
+## ProjectGroups and Projects
-**TODO: This section**
-- My approach to making code more contained and manageable.
+ProjectGroups and Projects are the core top-level containers for the build system.
+One gulpfile compiles all of the Projects in all of the ProjectGroups.

 ### ProjectGroups
-**TODO: This section**
-- Collection of Projects
-- One gulpfile compiles all of them
-- (todo: fields)

-#### ProjectGroup Fields
+A ProjectGroup is a collection of Projects.
+A ProjectGroup contains information that pertains to all Projects in the group;
-editor, plugins, tests, and samples are all examples of ProjectGroups.
+e.g. whether or not they are libraries, common files used by all of them, etc.  editor, plugins, tests, and samples are all examples of ProjectGroups.

 Here's the structure of ProjectGroup:

 | Field | Type | Description |
 | --- | --- | --- |